rangle/ngCourse2/migrate/migration-prep/upgrade_to_angular_1_3.md

-# Upgrading To Angular 1.3+ Style
+# Upgrading To AngularJS 1.3+ Style

-The first step of any migration is to upgrade the codebases style to conform to Angular 1.3+ style, ideally an Angular 1.5+ style.
+The first step of any migration is to upgrade the codebases style to conform to AngularJS 1.3+ style, ideally an AngularJS 1.5+ style.
 This means:

 * All controllers should be in `controllerAs` form, and ideally should only exist on directives
 * Use directives, specifically "component directives", that use the following properties: